xmil9/ccon/README.md

 - Automatic command parsing based on command specs.
 - Generation of help for commands.
 - Auto completion of commands.
-- Customizable console colors and font size.
+- Customizable prompt, console colors and font size.

 Built-in commands to:
 - Show help.